jamesshade/time/README.md

 This library provides a simplified set of Date and Time classes for Scala.

-It provides a very thin wrapper around Joda Time (http://www.joda.org/joda-time), and relies on Joda Time for handling all the complexity of Date and Time processing.
+It provides a very thin layer on top of the Java 8 time library (https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html#package.description), and relies on the JDK classes for handling all the complexity of Date and Time processing.

+__Note that this branch (jdk1.8) is an experimental work in progress, and is a simple port of the master Joda version to use the new Java 8 classes.__

+__It's early days with this and the library may change significantly before this Java 8 version is released.__

 The intention of the library is two-fold: